 Wallace currently serves on the boards of directors for NetApp, Inc., a data management solutions company and the Silicon Valley Leadership Group, an organization focused on issues, programs and campaigns that affect the economic health and quality of life in the Silicon Valley.

 Wallace earned his Bachelor of Science degree in electrical engineering from the University of Michigan and his Master of Science degree in engineering management from Santa Clara University.

-Bren Higgins has served as chief financial officer for KLA-Tencor since August 2013.
-He is responsible for overseeing and managing the company’s corporate finance, operational finance, investor relations and corporate control processes.
+Bren Higgins has served as chief financial officer for KLA-Tencor since 2013.
+In this role, Higgins oversees and manages the company’s finance operations and control processes, corporate procurement, strategic marketing, business development and investor relations.

-Higgins earned his bachelor’s degree in political science with an emphasis in public service from the University of California at Santa Barbara and his master’s degree in finance from the University of California at Davis.
+Higgins earned his bachelor’s degree from the University of California at Santa Barbara and his master’s degree in finance from the University of California at Davis.